-TRIPLE LAKES DUDE RANCH, Succasunna, New Jersey
+TRIPLE LAKE DUDE RANCH, Succasunna, New Jersey

-Research and text by the
+Research and text by M. Mark

-For those City Folks who desired a country experience, Triple Lake Ranch opened around 1912 alongside the "Lakes" just north of Main Street of Succasunna near the Randolph border.
+For those City Folks who desired a country experience, Triple Lake Ranch opened around 1918 alongside the "Lakes" just north of Main Street of Succasunna near the Randolph border.
 Novels had romanticized the image of the 'Cowboy', and the new middle class wanted their fill of "ropin & ridin".

 The Ranch location was behind today's 'Suburban Furniture', off Main Street in Succasunna.
 Small at first, it was enlarged in the 1950's when the Gaynor family became owners.

 With the popularity of Movie "Westerns", this circa 1940 postcard featured "Instruction for the Dudes"